-3. Appropriate Asset Allocation in Your 401k
+3. Select an Appropriate Asset Allocation

 The key to selecting an appropriate asset allocation is determining the goals for the assets, the time horizon for those goals, and the investor’s risk tolerance.
 So if all those factors align between your 401k and the assets managed in your other investment accounts, then the asset allocation should be very similar between the portfolios.
 However, if one of those factors is very different (if the time horizon for the 401k is much longer than that of a taxable account, for example), then that would require a deeper conversation with your financial advisor to determine what is actually appropriate.

-4. Fund Selection
+4. Make an Appropriate Fund Selection

 In addition to having the proper asset allocation in your 401k, it is also critical that you have the ideal fund selection.
 The main things to consider when assessing which funds to invest in are diversification and fees.